BenedictNwoko/BenedictNwoko/README.md

 ### Hi there 👋

-Welcome To Benedicts Profile😇
+Welcome To Benedict's Profile😇

 <h1>What's my current role in tech?</h1>
-   { fullStackDeveloper | Frontend Engineer |}
+   { fullStackDeveloper | Frontend Engineer |} .

-Here are some things to know about Benedicts:
+- Here are some things to know about Benedict:

 - 🔭 I’m A web developer with good knowledge on HTML5 and CSS (SCSS), JavaScript, react.js, node.js, express.js,SQL and currently furthering my scope of knowledge with, Java and a couple of other backend skills.